-C15 Yes No C15 Are first-time, first-year students accepted for terms other than X
+C15 Yes No C15 Are first-time first-year students accented for terms other than X

-Notification to applicants of ad mission decision n sent (fill in one or nly)
+C16 Notification to applicants of ad mission decision n sent (fill in one or nly)

 C16 On a rolling basis beginning

 (date): X

-C16 By (date):
+By (date):

 C16 Other:

-C17 Reply policy for admitted appli cants (fill in one o only)
+C17 Reply policy for admitted appli cants (fill in one o anly)

-C17 Must reply by (date):
+- Must reply by (date): Canto (IIII III ONO C]]

-C17 No set date:
+No set date:

 C17 Must reply by May 1 or within

 weeks if notified

 thereafter 3 3

 C17 Other:

-C17 Deadline for housing deposit (MN //DD):
+Deadline for housing deposit (MN M/DD):

 Amount of housing deposit:

-C17 Refundable if student does not e nroll?
+• Refundable if student does not e nroll?

 C17 Yes, in full

-C17 Yes, in part
+C17 · •

 C17 No

 C18 Deferred admission

 C18 Yes No

-C18 Does your institution allow studer nts to postpone er nrollment after X
+C18 Does your institution allow stude nts to postpone er rollment after .,

-admission? ^
+admission?
+X

-C18 If yes, maximum period of postpo nement: 1 year
+C18 If yes, maximum period of postpo onement: 1 year

-C19 Early admission of high schoo l students
+Early admission of high schoo l students

 C19 Yes No

 C19 Does your institution allow high s ·

 first-time, first-year (freshman) st udents one year o or more before X

 high school graduation?

+ı

-C20 Common Application (Initiated during 2006-2007 cycle) Question removed from CDS.
+(Initiated during 2006-2007 cycle)

 Early Decision and Early Action Plans C21 Early Decision C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Χ asks students to commit to attending if accepted) for first-time, firstyear (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2011 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action Yes No C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your Χ college?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2012 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action Yes C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your Χ college?
 C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Yes No C22